 Storage tanks 111 and 112 for NMP (N-methyl-2-pyrrolidone) are located outside the north face of the Cellasto building.
 NMP is used to clean miscellaneous equipment (there is a 200-gallon tank in the plant filled from the east tank as needed) and for the cleaning of reactors and pumps (NMP in the west tank recirculates to the reactors and back and the solvent is periodically changed).
 Emissions from each tank are controlled by a carbon adsorption unit.
 The carbon cannisters are used to capture VOCs due to tank breathing losses.
 Indicator "sleeves" on top of each carbon bed change color from purple to brown as carbon saturates.
-Viewed during the inspection, the indicators showed 10% purple for both tanks indicating the carbon was approximately 90% exhausted.
+Viewed during the inspection, the indicators showed 90% purple for both tanks indicating the carbon was approximately 10% exhausted.
 Working losses during the filling of tanks 111 and 112 are controlled by vapor balance.

-The inspection concluded with observation of the Cellasto Plant cold cleaner.
-The cold cleaner is equipped with an agitator and the lid is motorized.
+The Cellasto Plant cold cleaner was not observed during the inspection.
+According to previous inspections, the cold cleaner is equipped with an agitator and the lid is motorized.